-What is a pergola?
 Long and narrow, a pergola’s pillars and open ceiling of trellis-like latticework bring beauty, shade, and ambiance to your outdoor living space.
+The pergola design ideas can be as complex and intricate or as simple as you want.

 Wrap fabric through the top beams of your pergola for a splash of color or focal point in your backyard.
-Plant some climbing vines to give your pergola a Mediterranean feel.
+Plant some climbing or flowering vines to give your pergola a Mediterranean feel.

 9 Cool Ways to Use Pergolas Around Your Home